Chapter 02: Martialism

 "I agree!" said Rowan.
 Alex gave him a knowing glance.

 Dayo was much harder to read.
-She nodded slowly, the faintest smirk on her lips.
+She nodded slowly, the faintest smile on her lips.

-“The winner?”
+"The winner?"
 She chuckled.
-“If the path leads as such.”
+"If the path so leads."